Wymondham, Leicestershire: St Peter's church

 The parish church dates back to the 13th century and was built in the "Early English style on a cruciform plan"; the third storey of the tower and the spire are in the Perpendicular style.
 The church priest is also responsible for Buckminster and Sewstern (South Framland).
 The church saw the wedding of footballer Michael Carrick and Lisa Roughead in June 2007.

+A new clock by John Smith and Sons, Derby was obtained for a cost of £121.
+It displayed the time on two dials on the outside of the tower and chimed the Cambridge Quarters and struck the hours.
+The clock was started by Hon Mrs. Gretton of Stapleford Park on 23 November 1906.

 Disused railway

 A disused railway line, part of the Midland and Great Northern Joint Railway branch line between Saxby and Bourne, runs just to the north of the village.
 The Edmondthorpe and Wymondham railway station closed to passengers in 1959 though the line remained open for ironstone freight, and Queen Elizabeth journeyed along it in 1967.
 The route was also used for holiday trips from Leicester to Skegness.
 The former goods yard, goods shed, station, Station House and Navvies' Cottage (Grade II Listed) are passed when travelling from the village along Butt Lane towards the windmill.